shivannis/xandr-docs-public/xandr-docs/articles/monetize/adding-and-updating-creatives.md

 # Microsoft Monetize - Adding and updating creatives

 You can add one creative at a time or multiple creatives in bulk on the Xandr platform.
-After you've successfully uploaded your creatives, you can update them at any time using the Creative Manager.
+After you've successfully uploaded your creatives, you can update them at any time using the **Creative Manager**.

 Use these links to get started: